KarimYounus/jobbies/docs/🗂 Job Application Manager — Project Specification.md

-# 🗂 Job Application Manager — Project Specification
+# 🗂 'Jobbies' - Job Application Manager Project Specification

 ## 🧭 Purpose

-The Job Application Manager is a cross-platform desktop application for tracking job applications.
+Jobbies is an Electron-based desktop application for tracking job applications.
 It is intended to help me keep a clear record of each application submitted, including the specific CV and cover letter used, and its current status in the process.

 ---